 If we recommend laser therapy for your cat or dog, their sessions will vary depending on the condition we’re treating and your pet’s response to treatment.
 Sessions can last as little as 5-10 to as long as 30 minutes.
 Your veterinarian will develop a specific treatment schedule for your pet.
 Since laser therapy is cumulative, your pet’s benefit will grow with every treatment, so sessions usually taper off to once a week, once every two weeks, and so on.

-Talk to us today if you think your pet would benefit from laser therapy, and we’ll set up an evaluation!
+Call at 281-476-0066 and talk to us today if you think your pet would benefit from laser therapy, and we’ll set up an evaluation!